orbit-systems/mars/README.md

 ./mbuild iron -release        # build as a standalone application ./mbuild iron static -release # build as a static library
 ```
+Use `mbuild` with no arguments to see additional options, such as optimization and compiler flag control.